The Thing (video game): Plot

-The game begins at U.S. Outpost 31 in Antarctica, a short time after the events of the film.
+The game begins at U.S. Outpost 31 in Antarctica, three months after the events of the film.
 Two teams of U.S. Special Forces have arrived to investigate the U.S. camp and the nearby Norwegian camp.
 Captain J.F.
 Blake (voiced by Per Solli) is the leader of Bravo Team, who are investigating the U.S. camp, whilst Alpha Team, under the command of Captain Pierce, investigate the Norwegian camp.
 Both teams are under the overall command of Colonel Whitley (William B. Davis), who is in constant communication via radio.
 Whilst investigating Outpost 31, Bravo Team soon discover the small spacecraft made by the Blair-Thing and a tape recorder with a message from R.J.
-MacReady, describing how nobody trusts anybody anymore.
+MacReady, resigned to their fate.
 They then find information detailing how the base has been infiltrated by an extraterrestrial lifeform that is capable of imitating the physical appearance and characteristics of any living organism it assimilates.
 They also find the body of Childs, one of the two survivors at the end of the film, who has died from hypothermia.
 The film's other survivor, MacReady, is nowhere to be found.
 Under orders from Whitley, Bravo Team set up C-4 explosives throughout the facility, which are detonated remotely, destroying the outpost.

 Whilst the rest of Bravo Team are airlifted to safety, Blake heads to the Norwegian camp to locate and reinforce Alpha Team, with whom contact has been lost.
 He soon learns they have been attacked and scattered by a horde of "scuttlers"; small limbs and appendages of much larger Things.
 Eventually Blake finds Pierce.
 However, he has become paranoid, believing everyone to be infected and demanding Blake agrees to a blood test to prove he is still human.
 Blake does so, and he and Pierce set out to find a way to reestablish communication with Whitley.
 However, they are soon separated, and with no other choice, Blake continues on, finding the radio room, but discovering someone has stolen the radio and fled into a nearby warehouse.